amrmhassan/smart-wallet/time line.md

 in the current implementation i will ask the user to delete or not because the user will log out first before logging in with a different account after fixing the login with another email button implement the deleting without asking the user if there is another email logged in and all the data synced

+[FAILD]
+FAILD - fix the problem with the user photo
+FAILD - when logging in to another user the user photo doesn's change until the user reopen the app